Explanation of aerosol sampling terms

 In our case it is estimated through measurements of the hydrogen content with the removal of hydrogen associated with ammonium compounds.

 The fine particle soil concentration (PM2.5) is found from the summation of the different oxides found in soil such as silicon oxide (SiO2), aluminium oxide (Al2O3), iron oxides (FeO, Fe2O3), calcium oxide (CaO), and titanium oxide (TiO2).

 Soil in the atmosphere occurs from natural wind blown dust, agriculture and industries such as quarrying.

 The visual degradation of an urban atmosphere is strongly influenced by the presence of elemental, black or sooty carbon.

 The elemental carbon concentration gives an indication of the amount of soot that is present and is obtained by a laser absorption technique on filter before and after exposure.
 It is mainly produced by motor vehicles and biomass burning.
 Our estimates assume a mass attentuation coefficient of 7m2/g.

-The remaining four columns contain representative trace elements with particular source significance such as biomass or wood burning (potassium, K), industry and incineration (iron, Fe, zinc, Zn and lead, Pb) and automobiles (zinc, Zn and lead, Pb).
+Trace elements such as biomass or wood burning (potassium, K), industry and incineration (iron, Fe, zinc, Zn and lead, Pb) and automobiles (zinc, Zn and lead, Pb).